Skip to main content

 For example, to access /players/alice in the my-game database of project chess-app:

-The root of a database:
+The root of the database:

 Authentication